Gazza7205/cloud-workshop-labs/lab-exercise6.md

 ### Configuring the Gateway
 We can now create/update our Gateway Custom Resource with the bundles and OTel related configuration.
+The base CRD can be found [here](/exercise6-resources/gateway.yaml).

-1. Add OTel annotation to the gateway container.
+1. Add OTel annotation to the gateway container under spec.app.
 The OTel operator can observe the containers with these annotations (web-hooks) and inject the OTel agent and/or OTel collector.
 Update the CRD name accordingly.
 ```
 annotations:
     # Collector configuration CRD name.